frankkilcommins/AzureAD-SwaggerHub-UserManagement/README.md

 |ADG-SwaggerHub-Customer-Mgmt-Designers|AD Group for designers of the Customer Mgmt org| `DESIGNERS` in Customer Mgmt and `CONSUMERS` in *Common Components* ord|
 |ADG-SwaggerHub-Credit-Risk-Designers|AD Group for designers of the Credit & Risk Org| `DESIGNERS` in Credit & Risk and `CONSUMERS` in both *Common Components* and *Customer Mgmt* orgs|

-Have your Azure AD administrator setup the appropriate AD groups.
+Have your Azure AD administrator setup the appropriate AD groups based on your chosen strategy.

 ## Configuration

 Once you have finalized your Azure AD Group setup based on your SwaggerHub organizations, you need to update the `src/GroupConfiguration.json` file to reflect the setup.
 This file is used by the `AzureWebhookCallbackToManageSwaggerHubUsers` Azure function to:
-- determine if list of AzureAD groups that is reacts to when a *notification* is received from MS Graph
+- determine the list of AzureAD groups that is reacts to when a *notification* is received from MS Graph
 - determine what SwaggerHub *organization* and *role* combination to use when creating or modifying a user in SwaggerHub

 A sample configuration file of a simplistic three group, single organization setup is as follows: